asyncapi/website/pages/docs/guides/message-validation.md

 # Prerequisites

 You'll use Node.js to code the API.
-The selected technology is irrelevant here, since everything explained in this tutorial is applicable to any other programming language and message brokers.
+The selected technology is irrelevant here, since everything explained in this guide is applicable to any other programming language and message brokers.

 Before you proceed to the next stage, you'll need to download a few things: